michaelkroll/BLE-Shield/README.md

 ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 http://www.mkroll.mobi

 http://forum.mkroll.mobi

 This repository contains the eagle design files as well as the firmware source code which are needed modify and rebuild the firmware.
 The hexfiles are included as well.

+Notes:
+-The Eagle design files are created using Eagle v5.11.0 -The Firmware v1.0.0 for the BLE112 module on the BLE-Shield was created and compiled for the Bluegiga BLE112 SDK v1.0.3